Produces an inlined version of

 paramNames under the parameter's name.
 This roundabout way to bind parameter

-references to proxies is done because we not known a priori what the parameter
+references to proxies is done because we don't know a priori what the parameter

 references of a method are (we only know the method's type, but that contains TypeParamRefs